Forking in Short and Tame Abstract Elementary Classes: Large cardinals revisited

 Since $[f]_U \in \Pi M/U$, there is some $i_0 \in X$ such that $f(i_0) \in M$.
 Then $f(i_0) \vDash p$ as desired. \dag\\

 We now show that non-forking is very well behaved in the presence of a strongly compact cardinal.
-Note that the second part says that the local character property holds very strongly if the type does not fork over its domain and the third part improves on Theorem \ref{catexist} by showing that categoricity implies an analogue of superstability instead of just an analogue of simplicity.
+Note that the second part says that the local character property follows from Existence and the third part improves on Theorem \ref{catexist} by showing that categoricity implies an analogue of superstability instead of just an analogue of simplicity.

 \begin{theorem} Suppose $\kappa$ is strongly compact and $K$ is an AEC such that $LS(K) < \kappa$.
 Then \begin{enumerate}

 \item $\dnf$ satisfies Extension.